vyomasystems-lab/challenges-arpit306/README.md

 According tp the test reports, the code related to the instruction code **0x40007033** which corresponds to the instruction **ANDN contains the bug.** And it should be corrected by the designer, with the knowledge of the design.

 ## Level 3 Design
-This design, which I have chosen is the design of a 5-Bit Carry Look-Ahead (CLA) Adder.
-Refer the Literature Survey Report for more information about the design.
+This design, which I have chosen is the design of a 4-Bit Carry Look-Ahead (CLA) Adder.
+Please refer the Literature Survey Report for more information about the design.
 I have inserted bug in this design, mentioned below.

 **INSERTED BUG**
 ```